codingarista/codingarista/README.md

 I'm a Computer Science graduate with experience as a Test Engineer and the developer behind CodingArista.

-I focus on Python Development, Cloud Infrastructure, Automation, and Data Engineering.
+My interests include Python development, automation scripting, cloud infrastructure, AI, and data engineering.

 ##  Featured Projects